pelias/geocodejson-spec/draft/README.md

       // isn't meant to be closed.
       // PELIAS-TODO: discuss with data team!!!
       "type": "house",

+      // OTPIONAL.
+If many data sources are present, this indicates which this item is part of.
+      "source": "osm",

       // OPTIONAL.
 Result accuracy, in meters.
       "accuracy": 20,